DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

 # Metrics, Validation and Evaluation 20pts

 **A. Are you using an appropriate choice of metrics?
 Are they well justified?
 If you are doing classification do you show a ROC curve?
 If you are doing regression are you justifying the metric least squares vs. mean absolute error?
 Do you show both?**

-- yes, our main evaluation metrics is RMSLE which stands for Root Mean Squared Logarithmic Error.
-Because our price distribution is skewed and impacted by outliers.
-And RMSLE is very robust to eliminate the effect from outliers.
+For our main evaluation metrics is RMSLE which stands for Root Mean Squared Logarithmic Error.
+Because our price distribution is skewed and impacted by outliers and RMSLE is very robust to eliminate the effect from outliers.
 Hence, RMSLE is our main evaluation metrics.
-- We also evaluated the model using other metrics, which include Mean Absolute Percentage Error (MAPE), Mean Absolute Error (MAE), R Square (R^2), and maximum percentage difference.
+We also evaluated the model using other metrics, which include Mean Absolute Percentage Error (MAPE), Mean Absolute Error (MAE), R Square (R^2), and maximum percentage difference.
+All metrics are being evaluated for the model at the end.

 **B. Do you validate your choices of hyperparameters?
 For example, if you use KNN or K-means do you use cross-validation to optimize your choice of parameters?** yes- we first use the RandomizedSearchCV model which include cross-validation to select the best hyperparameter, then we use models with the best hyperparameter to fit train the training set.